On affine rigidity: Neighborhood affine rigidity

 By contrast, the analogous statement is not true in the affine rigidity case.
 By ``vertically concatenating'' a sufficient number of non-symmetric equilibrium stress matrices of $(p,\Gamma)$, we can create a strong affinity matrix for $(p,N(\Gamma))$.
 The kernel of the vertical concatenation will be the shared non-symmetric stress kernel of $(p,\Gamma)$, and the dimension of this kernel characterizes affine rigidity.
 Since the converse of Proposition~\ref{prop:ar} is not true, we see that neighborhood affine rigidity cannot in general be characterized by the rank of one single (say, generic) non-symmetric equilibrium stress matrix for $(p,\Gamma)$. \end{remark}

 Note that there is a different sufficiency condition for affine rigidity given by Zha and Zhang~\cite{ZZ09}.
-Their condition is complementary to our condition (neither strictly stronger or weaker), and (like trilateration~\cite{eren2004rigidity}) is greedy in nature.
-Their condition on generic frameworks of a hypergraph requires that one can walk between any two hyperedges such that for each sequence $(i,j)$ of two hyperedges along the walk, $h_i$ and $h_j$ share at least $d+1$ vertices.
-When translated to a neighborhood hypergraph $N(\Gamma)$, it states that one can walk between any two vertices such that for each sequence $(i,j)$ of two vertices along the walk, the neighborhoods of these vertices share at least $d+1$ vertices in $\Gamma$.
+Their condition is complementary to our condition (neither strictly stronger or weaker), and (like trilateralization~\cite{eren2004rigidity}) is greedy in nature.
+Their condition on generic frameworks of a hypergraph requires that for each pair of vertices $s$ and $t$, one can find a sequence of hyperedges starting with some hyperedge containing $s$ and ending with some hyperedge containing $t$, such that for each pair $(i,j)$ of hyperedges in the sequence, $h_i$ and $h_j$ share at least $d+1$ vertices.
+When translated to a neighborhood hypergraph $N(\Gamma)$, it states that one can walk between any two vertices along edges, such that for each pair $(i,j)$ of vertices along the walk, the neighborhoods of these vertices share at least $d+1$ vertices in $\Gamma$.

 Figure~\ref{fig:hcomb} shows a graph which clearly fails Zha and Zhang's condition, but is 3-connected, showing that their condition does not imply Theorem~\ref{thm:dcon}.
 It is not hard to construct examples in the opposite direction, as well.